 To generate the keys, from a terminal prompt enter:

-This will generate the keys using the Digital Signature Algorithm (DSA) method.
+This will generate the keys using the RSA Algorithm.
 During the process you will be prompted for a password.
 Simply hit Enter when prompted to create the key.

-By default the public key is saved in the file ~/.ssh/id_dsa.pub, while ~/.ssh/id_dsa is the private key.
-Now copy the id_dsa.pub file to the remote host and append it to ~/.ssh/authorized_keys by entering:
+By default the public key is saved in the file ~/.ssh/id_rsa.pub, while ~/.ssh/id_rsa is the private key.
+Now copy the id_rsa.pub file to the remote host and append it to ~/.ssh/authorized_keys by entering:

 Finally, double check the permissions on the authorized_keys file, only the authenticated user should have read and write permissions.
 If the permissions are not correct change them by: